ding-lab/Fusion_hg38/README.md

 v2.4 Updated STAR v2.7.2c to STAR v2.7.8a; Updated STAR-Fusion v1.7.0 to STAR-Fusion v1.10.0
 v2.5 Fixed Erikscript error with docker v2.6 Updated STAR-Fusion and Integrate annotation libs to GRCh38_gencode_v37 v2.7 Combined STAR-Fusion and Integrate Fusion alignment steps.
-Worked more efficient for batch jobs.
+Worked more efficiently for batch jobs.
 Minor updates to accommodate changes of catalog and analysis summary files.